callstack/react-native-opentok/README.md

 ```

 #### Subscriber
-Component used for publishing the video to the stream.
+Component used for subscribing to the stream.

 Available props:
 - `sessionId: string` - ID of the session (you need to connect it before using this component).